 When Susanna first suggested that I shoot the photos for her book At Home with Dogs and Their Designers, I dismissed her idea out of hand.
-While I have always had an interest (photography classes at RISD during college and a few since) and a long career as an art director, I am not a professional photographer.
+While I have always had an interest in photography and a long career as an art director, I am not a professional photographer.
 But after years of traveling and shooting our videos together, Susanna and I have an implicit trust factor and know how to work seamlessly together.
 So I decided, as Susanna writes in her very generous acknowledgment, to “embrace this major challenge.”
 I bought a “real” camera, spent untold hours researching and relearning and we were on our way.
 And what a fun and amazing journey it has been, as we traveled bicoastally to shoot the book in less than a year.
 There are no words to express my appreciation or gratitude for my talented partner in design crime, who had the vision for this project (you may remember our video that started it all ) and the faith in me to do my part.
 So it is with great excitement and thanks to Susanna as well as all the fabulous featured designers and their furry families that At Home with Dogs and Their Designers is finally here!

 It seems almost like an anomaly that designers would be so devoted to their dogs, who can be messy and occasionally destructive to interiors.
-But just read any of the odes they wrote to their beloved pets in the book and you’ll see not only how utterly devoted the designers are but also how they have all managed to lead a stylish and, more importantly well-loved, life together.
+But just read any of the odes they wrote to their beloved pets in the book and you’ll see not only how utterly devoted the designers are but also how they have all managed to lead stylish and, more importantly well-loved, lives together.
 As Robert Couturier says in his foreword, “It is possible to be devoted not only to design at the highest levels but also to the four-legged creatures who share our beautiful home – and, if truth be told, who rule the roost.”
 Robert’s chapter portrait in his exquisite Connecticut dining room with his brood of Shih Tzus (which has since expanded) below.
 Take a full video tour of his Connecticut house here.